-Local Strategy 1.1.2: Development of at least one sector partnership in Advanced Manufacturing and Healthcare in the Creston area.
+Local Strategy 1.1.2: Development of at least one sector partnership in Advanced Manufacturing and Healthcare in the Ottumwa Office Area.

 State Strategy 1.2: Grow the skilled labor force by advancing the Future Ready Iowa initiatives, resources and programming to all Iowans.